Does life ever feel like a hack rather than on purpose?

 Backlog Refinement

-Development Team: Reviews all the stories in the backlog for completeness, asking questions when they need clarity.
+Development Team: Reviews all the Product Backlog Items or PBIs for completeness, asking questions when they need clarity.
 If a story is too big, they work with the product owner to break it down.
 The team agrees to the acceptance criteria.

 Product Owner: Presents the current backlog explaining and answering questions as needed by the team.
 If new requirements or stories arise during the meeting, the product owner will decide how to prioritize them in the backlog.